DudeYarvie/Batch_Scripting_PIC_Programming_MPLAB-IPEv4.1/README.md

    >icd3cmd.exe -p16F1823 -fFirmware.hex -sSQTP_EEPROM_Entire_IMG.num -mc -me -mp

-4.From what I've witnessed .hex and .num need to be programmed at the same time in order for the EEPROM memory to be written.
+4. From what I've witnessed .hex and .num need to be programmed at the same time in order for the EEPROM memory to be written.